256.794.8075

 Final Thoughts on Storm Shelters and Home Security

-Storm shelters were originally designed to protect lives during extreme weather, but their benefits do not stop there.
+Storm shelters were originally designed to protect lives during extreme weather, but their value extends far beyond tornado season.
 When thoughtfully designed and properly installed, they contribute meaningfully to residential safety and preparedness.

 Storm shelters home security is not about replacing alarms or cameras.
 It is about having a reinforced, secure place to go when other measures are no longer enough.
-In-home storm shelters, interior tornado safe rooms, basement storm shelters, and built in storm shelter designs all offer this final layer of protection.
+Interior safe rooms, basement shelters, built-in designs, and above-ground shelters all provide this critical final layer of protection.